Repeal of temporary water restrictions for Upper Namoi and Lower Namoi Regulated River Water Source

 Reasons for decision

-Temporary Water Restriction (Upper Namoi and Lower Namoi Regulated River Water Sources) Amendment Order 2018
+Temporary Water Restriction (Upper Namoi and Lower Namoi Regulated River Water Sources) Repeal Order 2018

 Reasons for decision